 Migrate to i-Tax Platform – Dr. Wakaguyu Wa Kiburi & taxkenya.com Team (26/3/2017)

-In case an individual taxpayer was previously registered under the ITMS platform in KRA, they are required to migrate all their tax details to the i-Tax platform.
+In case an individual taxpayer was previously registered under the ITMS platform in the KRA, they are required to migrate all their tax details to the i-Tax platform.
 Any tax credits must be migrated too.
 Otherwise, the taxpayer will lose the tax credits.

 Get Personal Identification Documents – Dr. Wakaguyu Wa Kiburi & taxkenya.com Team (26/3/2017)